datawire/infra-actions/.github/pull_request_template.md

 - [ ] My changes do not impact external dependencies.

 ### Rosie the Robot checklists
-- [ ] My changes affect one or more Rosie checklists
+- [ ] My changes affect one or more Rosie checklists.
-- [ ] My changes do not have any impact on Rosie's checklists
+- [ ] My changes do not have any impact on Rosie's checklists.

 ## Testing
-- [ ] I have validated that my changes work as expected
+- [ ] I have validated that my changes work as expected.
 - [ ] My changes do not require testing.

 ### Testing Strategy